squeaky-pl/pystacia/doc/source/image.rst

 -------------------------

-If your image has extra background around it you can trim it off with :meth:`tinyimg.image.Image.trim` method.
+If your image has extra background around it you can trim it off with :meth:`pystacia.image.Image.trim` method.
 It accepts two optional parameters similarity and background color of space to discard (defaults to transparent).

 >>> image.trim()